Council Appointed Boards and Committees

 Council appoints community members to sit on the Ponoka Jubilee Library Board.
 The Library Board, subject to any enactment that limits its authority, has full management and control of the municipal library and shall, in accordance with the regulations, organize, promote and maintain comprehensive and efficient library services in the municipality and may cooperate with other boards and libraries in the provision of those services.

-• Represent the interests and concerns of the public and Council to the Officer in Charge;
+• Represent the interests and concerns of the public and of Town Council to the Officer in Charge;

-• Participate in the development of a yearly plan of priorities and strategies for municipal policing, to be submitted to Council.
+• Develop a yearly plan of priorities and strategies for municipal policing;

-To read Bylaw No. 455-21 which establishes the Police Advisory Committee, click here.
+Members will be appointed for two and three-year terms.
+To read Bylaw No. 05-2026, which establishes the Municipal Policing Committee, please click here.